 Patrick Fitzgerald holds a Bachelor of Science (Geographic Information Science) completed with 1st class Honours at Curtin University of Technology.
-Patrick's Honours thesis investigated the use of Open Geospatial Consortium (OGC) web services to estimate carbon stocks in forestry plantations, with real-time updates to the Western Australia Land Information Authority (Landgate) registry for use in national carbon trading.
-This honors thesis was awarded the 2008 Spatial Student Award at the Asia-Pacific Spatial Excellence Awards.
+Patrick's Honours thesis investigated the use of Open Geospatial Consortium (OGC) web services to estimate carbon stocks in forestry plantations, with real-time updates to the Western Australia Land Information Authority (Landgate), for use in national carbon emissions trading.
+This Honours thesis was awarded the 2008 Spatial Student Award at the Asia-Pacific Spatial Excellence Awards.

-Since this time Patrick has gained 10+ years experience building spatial data and reporting platforms using Open Standards to support decision-makers in various contexts including forestry, health, humanitarian, e-commerce as well as in the establishment of Spatial Data Infrastructures (SDI) for governmental agencies.
+Since this time Patrick has gained 10+ years experience building spatial data and reporting platforms using open source and open standards to support decision-makers in various contexts including forestry, health, humanitarian, e-commerce as well as in the establishment of Spatial Data Infrastructures (SDI) for governmental agencies.

-Currently, Patrick is the iMMAP Project Lead in Ethiopia managing teams on 2 projects funded by CDC and OFDA that support Humanitarian decision makers in the Horn of Africa, Democratic Republic of Congo and Lake Chad regions.
-Patrick is also the creator and lead of ReportHub, the partner reporting platform that provides visibility on humanitarian projects in real-time based on the requirements of the OCHA Humanitarian Reporting Cycle (HPC).
-ReportHub currently has 740 active users and is implemented in Afghanistan, Malawi, Nigeria, and Ethiopia covering 12 sectors.
+Currently, Patrick is the iMMAP Deputy Program Manager of Bangladesh supporting the Rohingya Refugee Response in Cox's Bazar.
+Patrick is also the creator and lead of ReportHub, the partner reporting platform that provides visibility on humanitarian projects in real-time.
+ReportHub supports sector level reporting towards the OCHA Humanitarian Reporting Cycle (HPC) and integrates with HPC.tools.
+ReportHub currently has 1000+ monthly users and is implemented in Afghanistan, Cox's Bazar, Colombia, Nigeria, Somalia, and Ethiopia covering 12 sectors and working groups.